 Also, ballistic and tactical eyewear provides additional protection in harsh military environments, such as the Middle East with its intense heat and frequent dust storms, and it does so at a standard well beyond those found for industrial-rated safety eye protection.

 While ballistic-rated safety glasses and sunglasses are becoming one of the fastest growing segments of protective eyewear both inside and outside the military, there still seems to be a considerable amount of confusion over what actually classifies eyewear as ballistic rated.
 The two terms are often used interchangeably in casual conversation, but not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic (though it should be).

 The U.S. Military has issued rigorous ballistic tests that safety eyewear and sunglasses worn by military personnel have to pass.
 These tests, conducted in a field environment, include subjecting eyewear to projectiles at over four times the velocity of standard ANSI Z87.1 testing, the standard for industrial safety eyewear.
 ANSI (American National Standards Institute) tests projectiles at 150 fps, while the military requires testing projectiles at 650 (+/- 10) fps for spectacles and 550 fps for goggles.

 According to The Army Vision and Conservation Readiness Program, in addition to impact safety requirements, the U.S. Army also wants eyewear to be functional, reasonably comfortable, to not have bright colors or distracting design, and to be able to be disinfected.

-The Advanced Planning Briefing for Industry describes MCEP as the umbrella program with the purpose of:
+The Advanced Planning Briefing for Industry describes MCEP as the umbrella program for the purpose of:

-- Protecting eyes from external hazards including fragmentation, electromagnetic radiation, wind, sand and dust.
+- Protecting eyes from external hazards including fragmentation, electromagnetic radiation, the wind, sand, and dust.

 - Providing vision correction to accommodate those needing corrective lenses.